DarrienG/RockPaperSmash/README.md

 In Rock Paper Smash the idea is the same, you have the three same options: attack, shield, and grab.
 Attack when the opponent shields, and you get punished, shield when your opponent grabs and get grabbed, grab when your opponent attacks, and you get hit.
 Simple, right?

 ![OP](src/main/resources/Assets/Screenshots/20xx_shot.png)

+When you lose a round, rather than instantly die though, you gain some percent damage.
+The more damage you get, the higher the the likelihood a move from your opponent will kill.

+Each character has different weights, moves with different damages, and abilities, so the game technically plays the same with each character, but the when you die, and when you kill other players is different.

 # Setup